BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 ```

 [Pwalk](https://doc.sccode.org/Classes/Pwalk.html) realizes a *random walk* over the list.
-The direction and the steps of the walk can be controled by patterns.
+The direction and the steps of the walk can be controlled by patterns.

 ```isc
 // [ 1, 2, 3, 2, 3, 4, 3, 4, 5, 4, 5, 1, 2, 3, 4 ]